Becoming a doctor can not only be emotionally rewarding, but it can also offer financial rewards in the form of a higher annual salary.

-According to Medscape's 2018 Physician Compensation Report, the average overall physician salary is $299,000.
-Specialists earn an average of $329,000 per year, while primary care doctors earn $223,000 on average.
+According to Medscape's 2019 Physician Compensation Report, the average physician salary is $313,000.
+Specialists earn an average of $341,000 per year, while primary care doctors earn $237,000 on average.

-Pursuing a career in medicine requires discipline and multiple years of higher education--which could add up to a substantial cost.
+Pursuing a career in medicine requires discipline and multiple years of higher education—which could add up to a substantial cost.
 Calculating the average cost of medical school is an important step for both students and parents as it helps them gauge the affordability of earning a medical degree.

-What is the Average Cost of Medical School?
+What Is the Average Cost of Medical School?

-If you use just the average figures, the average cost of medical school (assuming a four-year stint) can range from $150,620 to $236,304.
-At the highest end, the cost reaches $396,056.
+If you use just the average figures, the average cost of medical school (assuming a four-year stint) can range from $150,224 to $248,920.
+At the highest end, the cost reaches $398,488.
 These numbers do not include annual increases in tuition rates, nor do they factor in the cost of living while attending medical school.

 Living in a cheaper city while attending medical school could bring your cost of living below average, but this may involve a trade-off if it means you're not able to attend your dream school.

 Paying for Medical School

 There are several options to pay for medical school.
-In an ideal scenario, you and your parents would be able to pay using savings, either from a tax-advantaged 529 college savings plan, Coverdell Education Savings Account, savings bonds, high-yield savings account or CD account.
+In an ideal scenario, you and your parents would be able to pay using savings, either from a tax-advantaged 529 college savings plan, Coverdell Education Savings Account, savings bonds, high-yield savings account, or CD account.

-According to the AAMC, the median medical school debt was $192,000 in 2018, suggesting that med students (and possibly their parents) may be financing their education with loans more so than college savings plans or other means.
-Overall, 76% of medical school grads leave school with student debt in tow.
+According to the AAMC, the median medical school debt was $201,490 in 2018, suggesting that med students (and possibly their parents) may be financing their education with loans more so than college savings plans or other means.
+Overall, 73% of medical school grads leave school with student debt in tow.

 If you're considering student loans to pay for medical school, start with your federal loan options.
-You could use a combination of Direct Unsubsidized Loans and Direct PLUS Loans.
-Neither type of loan is based on financial need but Direct PLUS Loans do require a credit check.
+You could use a combination of direct unsubsidized loans and direct PLUS loans.
+Neither type of loan is based on financial need, but direct PLUS loans do require a credit check.

-- Direct Unsubsidized Loans: Up to $20,500
+- Direct unsubsidized loans: Up to $20,500

-- Direct PLUS Loans: Up to the remainder of college costs not covered by other financial aid
+- Direct PLUS loans: Up to the remainder of college costs not covered by other financial aid

 Private student loans may be necessary to fill any gaps in federal student loan funding.
-Private loans may offer fixed or variable interest rates and rather than being need-based, your ability to qualify hinges largely on factors such as your income and credit score.
+Private loans may offer fixed or variable interest rates, and rather than being need-based, your ability to qualify hinges largely on factors such as your income and credit score.

 Aside from that, another key difference to note with private student loans is that they lack many of the protections federal student loans offer.
-That includes the option to enroll in an income-dependent repayment plan, seek public service loan forgiveness or take a deferment or forbearance during times of financial hardship.
+That includes the option to enroll in an income-dependent repayment plan, seek public service loan forgiveness, or take a deferment or forbearance during times of financial hardship.

 How to Make Medical School More Affordable

-The National Health Service Corps Scholarship Program provides funding to medical school students, as well as dentists, nurse practitioners and other health care professionals in training.
+The National Health Service Corps Scholarship Program provides funding to medical school students, as well as dentists, nurse practitioners, and other health care professionals in training.
 In addition to covering tuition and fees, the scholarship also pays a monthly stipend.